-3.2 Wetland Management Areas
+5.46.3.2 Wetland Management Areas

-The accompanying Maps identify Wetland Management Areas, covering a range of low lying and wetland buffer areas which maintain water quality in downstream environments and maintain the ecological integrity of wetland, river and lake systems in Wyong Shire.
+The accompanying Maps identify Wetland Management Areas, covering a range of low lying and wetland buffer areas which maintain water quality in downstream environments and maintain the ecological integrity of wetland, river and lake systems in the North Wyong area.
 Proper consideration of development within Wetland Management Areas relies on an understanding of the functions and values that the site performs within the landscape.